jfriedly/foreign-currency/README.rst

 * Make sure that all the Eurozone countries have obsolete set to true on their most recent denomination.

+* Store the data files with everything in some sorted order.
+It'll make manual edits easier.

 Notes by Country
 ----------------